thifranc/shinken-webui-wiki-up/Installing-WebUI-graph-modules.md

 > You can use as many graph modules as you want, but in most cases only one should be enough.

 Note that the WebUI do not include graph's links directly, but will proxy the images.
-So you can configure PNP4Nagios and Graphite to listen only on localhost (or a limited set of IPs), and count on the WebUI to secure the access to these graphs (showing them only to authenticated and concerned users).
+So you can configure PNP4Nagios and Graphite to listen only on localhost (or a limited set of IPs), and rely on the WebUI to secure the access to these graphs (showing them only to authenticated and concerned users).

 ## PNP graphs